Violation of Bell inequality from a squeezed coherent state of inflationary perturbations: Quantization of perturbations

-The Hilbert space of cosmological perturbations has been bi-partied into two sub spaces, corresponding to the momentum $``k"$ and $``-k"$ respectively.
-So we have to define the coherent state for this bi-partied Hilbert space as:-
+Here $\ket{n}$ is the eigenstate of the Hamiltonian which belongs to a system of harmonic oscillators.
+For more details, see \cite{Bagchi_2020,Glauber:1963tx}.

-One of the most interesting feature of this coherent state is that it minimizes the Heisenberg uncertainty principle \cite{Bagchi_2020} i.e. $\Delta v\Delta p=\hbar/2$.
-It can be treated as a motivation for choosing a coherent state as an initial state for primordial perturbations.
-Because it has the ability to generate the classical dynamics of the canonically conjugate variables in the framework of quantum mechanics which will be helpful for late time cosmological observations.
-Apart from this, if one is able to find out the wave function of coherent state \cite{choi2004coherent,PhysRevD.25.382}, then it is possible to investigate the non-gaussian properties associated with cosmological perturbations which was absent for vacuum state.
+In the context of inflationary perturbations, the Hilbert space associated with Mukhanov-Sasaki variable has been split into two sectors corresponding to Fourier modes $\mathbf{k}$ and $\mathbf{-k}$.
+Therefore, we define the coherent state of this bi-partied Hilbert space in the following manner: